 Other notable mentions for great films I’ve seen should go to those reviewed already including Anne of the Thousand Days (1969), Half a Sixpence (1967) and The Manchurian Candidate (1962).
-The sixties treasured movies still to be reviewed – or just re-enjoyed – include The Dirty Dozen (1967), Butch Cassidy and the Sundance Kid (1969) and Send Me No Flowers (1964).
+The sixties treasured movies still to be reviewed – or just re-enjoyed – include The Dirty Dozen (1967) and Butch Cassidy and the Sundance Kid (1969).

 Please note these are just a snapshot of my favourites from the sixties.
 So please don’t get upset if your best films aren’t mentioned or listed here.
 Your recommendations are of course welcome in the comments or as a film review request HERE.